k8sgpt-ai/k8sgpt-operator/AUTO_REMEDIATION.md

 # Auto Remediation

 Status: Alpha
+Supported AI Backends:
+- Amazonbedrock
+- OpenAI

+Auto Remediation will attempt to fix problems encountered in your cluster.
+To accomplish this, it interprets K8sGPT results and applying a patch to fix the issue on the target resource (or parent ).

-This feature is highly experiment and opt-in only.
+This feature is highly experimental and is not ready for use in a production environment.
 To enable this feature, you need to set the following K8sGPT custom resource field:

 ```bash